netx-ulx/NDN.p4-16/README.md

 ## simple\_switch

+**WARNING:** The directory with the modified simple\_switch files has not been revised since July 2017, and may no longer be working.

+Is unnecessary if you don't need the Content Store.
 We have implemented a Content Store directly onto the switch architecture.
-Further info will be made available in the README file inside the folder, but, for now, and until a large change happens to those files in the BMv2 repository, the files can simply be replaced.
+Further info will be made available in a README file inside the folder, but, for now, and until a large change happens to those files in the BMv2 repository, the files can simply be replaced.
 The switch must then be recompiled using **make**.

-**WARNING:** The directory with the modified simple\_switch files has not been revised since the latest BMv2 commits, and may no longer be working.